mitranim/simple-pjax/readme.md

 * Keep the JavaScript runtime and WebSocket connections intact.

 The benefits are especially dramatic on mobile devies and slow connections.

+Works on IE10+.
+Has no effect in browsers that don't support `history.pushState`.

 ## Installation